XuanchenLin/NanUI/docs/en-US/nanui-formium-browser-members.md

 **public void RegisterExternalObjectValue(string name, JavaScriptValue value)**

 Register the .NET object mapping with the browser environment.
-Use `JavaScriptValue` to create an object of JavaScript type ʻObject`, and map the properties or methods of the .NET object to it.
+Use `JavaScriptValue` to create an object of JavaScript type `Object`, and map the properties or methods of the .NET object to it.

 parameter